gemc/home/_examples/basic/generator_manipulations.md

 pz = p cos(theta)
 ```

-The fixed theta and phi card sets both angles to 3 and 45 degrees, respectively.
-Gaussian and cosine theta
+The fixed theta and phi card sets both angles to 3 and 45 degrees, respectively, and shows only the three
-show %%px%% vertically against %%pz%% horizontally in their 2D plots.
+momentum histograms.
+Uniform, Gaussian, and cosine theta show %%px%% vertically against %%pz%% horizontally in
+their 2D plots.
 The cosine-theta case also gives a flat
 %%pz%% distribution.
 Fixed theta with a phi spread traces an arc
 in the %%px%%/%%py%% projection.
 The wraparound case crosses 360 degrees without a discontinuity in momentum.
 Generated-bank angles are stored in radians; the steering cards use explicit degrees.